 In any case, you’ll want to contact an attorney with the experience to secure the benefits you need.

-Elizabeth Warren, PLLC, has been advocating on behalf of individuals seeking SSD benefits since 1998.
+Elizabeth Warren and her team have been advocating on behalf of individuals seeking SSD benefits since 1998.
 We know the ins and outs of the system, and we understand how these benefits can drastically improve the lives of our clients.
 Whether you are just starting to apply or need to appeal a denial, contact us.
 We have the knowledge and compassion to work with you, and to work for you.

-Note: We’re also available for 1 time consultations on possible claims (for a fee) or to respond to a Continuing Disability Review.
+Please note that we’re also available for one time consultations on possible claims (for a fee) or to respond to a Continuing Disability Review.

 I felt very comfortable with Elizabeth and her staff.
 They never made me feel that I had a stupid question.
 They always took the time to make me feel that I understood what was happening in my case.G.F.